Dubai International Terminal 3: Concourse B

 Concourse B is directly connected to Terminal 3, and is dedicated exclusively to Emirates.
 The total built up area of the concourse itself is 675000 m2.
 The concourse is 945 m long, 90.8 m wide (at midpoint) and 49.5 m high.
 The terminal has 10 floors (4 basement, ground floor, and 5 above-ground floors).
 The building currently includes a multi-level structure for departures and arrivals and includes 32 gates, labelled B1- B32.
 The concourse has 26 air bridge gates and 5 boarding lounges for 14 remote stands that are for the Airbus A340 and Boeing 777 aircraft only.
 For transit passengers the concourse has 3 transfer areas, and 62 transfer desks.

 The concourse also includes the Emirates first and Business class lounges and the Marhaba lounge.
 The first class lounge has a capacity of 1800 passengers and a total area of 12600 m2.
 The Business class lounge has a capacity of 3000 passengers, and a total area of 13500 m2.
 The Marhaba lounge, the smallest lounge at the concourse has a capacity of 300 passengers at a time.

 The total retail area at the concourse is 120000 m2 completely operated by Dubai Duty Free, and the food court includes 18 restaurants.
 There are also 3 hotels in the concourse; a 5 star hotel, and a 4 star hotel.

 There is a direct connection to Sheikh Rashid Terminal (Concourse C) located at the control tower structure through passenger walkways.
-There is also a 300-room hotel and health club including both five and four star rooms.
-Concourse B includes five aerobridges that are capable of handling the new Airbus A380.
-Emirates continues to maintain a presence in Concourse C, operating 12 gates at the concourse as well as the Emirates First Class and Business Class Lounges.
+There is also a 300-room hotel and health club, including both five and four-star rooms.
+Concourse B includes five aerobridges that are capable of handling the Airbus A380.
+Emirates continues to maintain a presence in Concourse C, operating 12 gates at the concourse, as well as the Emirates First Class and Business Class Lounges.